 - provides a unique opportunity to learn about a new style of teaching skills to children, involving critical thinking, problem solving, time management, collaboration and creativity;

-- provides an opportunity to engage closely with vulnerable youth and make a real difference to their development;
+- provides an opportunity to engage closely with disadvantaged communities and make a real difference to children and youth development;

 - provides rich life and work experience.